andrewtdiz/Weave/docs/tutorials/networking/profileplayervalue.md

 A Weave `ProfilePlayerValue`:

 - Stores a value for a _specific_ player
-- Sync's the value to `ProfileService`
+- Sync's the value to `ProfileStore`
 - Updates the value to ONE player

 `:getFor(player)` and `:setFor(player, newValue)` from the Server.